hashicorp/nomad/website/source/guides/stateful-workloads/portworx.html.md

 ```
 mysql -h mysql-server.service.consul -u web -p -D itemcollection
 ```
-The password for this demo database is simply `password`.
+The password for this demo database is `password`.

 ~> **Please Note:** This guide is for demo purposes and does not follow best practices for securing database passwords.
 See [Keeping Passwords